Sources for the

 For suggestions on how to find your way around the recollections use

-either the search box which is on every page or the top menu which links to
+either the search box or the top menu which links to